 All of the option names must begin with a dash (-) and have no intervening spaces.
 Note that the option values cannot have intervening spaces either, and tab characters cannot be used between the option names and values.
-The user can employ any naming convention.
 For uniformity throughout PETSc, we employ the format -[prefix]package_option (for instance, -ksp_type, -mat_view ::info, or -mg_levels_ksp_type).